seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 Xamarin.Forms allows you to customize the user interface beyond the built-in controls using [custom renderers](https://developer.xamarin.com/guides/xamarin-forms/custom-renderer/).
 There is also a custom component store that lets you use community-created controls quickly.
 In this case, we used the [Circle Image Control Plugin for Xamarin.Forms](https://github.com/jamesmontemagno/ImageCirclePlugin), which leverages custom renderers to create the circular buttons.
 The team could then add images (including high-res images) to each platform-specific project, and Xamarin.Forms manages finding the appropriate image to display for each platform.

 One lesson learned by the development team: In Visual Studio, always restore the project's NuGet packages from the Internet before beginning to work.
 Build or rebuild the solution, or right-click on your Solution explorer to restore NuGet packages.
 The first time, we were prompted to right-click ChoiceTabletApp.Droid to "Install Missing Feature(s)" and "Install Xamarin to build Android."
-In order to prepare one's development machine for the Xamarin environment, go to "Manage NuGet Packages for Solution," click the "Updates" tab, and scroll all the way down to Xamarin.Forms to check for updates.
+In order to prepare one's development machine for the Xamarin environment, go to "Manage NuGet Packages for Solution," click the **Updates** tab, and scroll all the way down to Xamarin.Forms to check for updates.

 ![Xamarin.Forms NuGet Packages]({{ site.baseurl }}/images/CCCxam.png)